living ☆ALMOND DREAMS☆ (Designer-Choice Game)

 A downloadable game

-The obsession I worked with for this game was inspired by one I have worked with my whole life — self-image.
-Both in my personal life and the list of obsessions written for my Magpie book this idea manifests in my hyper-fixation on body-image, food, and nutrition and extends way beyond.
-I realize that some of my very personal experiences as a young woman stepping into adulthood are very far from special, if not universal.
+The obsession I worked with for this game was inspired by one I have dealt with my whole life — my obsession with self-image.
+This obsession manifests in my hyper-fixation on body-image, food, nutrition (as an item on my Magpie book obsession list), and extends way beyond — into my interpersonal and social life.
+Often associated with similar obsessions, I realize that most of my very individual and real experiences as a woman just stepping into adulthood are quite far from exclusive, if not quite universal.

 How is this an interactive game?
 What structure and craft elements did it employ?

-According to Greg Costikyan, an interactive game is goal-oriented, and achieving victory is important to the player.
-ALMOND DREAMS complicates this definition by offering a gaming experience, where victory is not meant to be arriving at a correct passage/outcome.
+According to Greg Costikyan, an interactive game is goal-oriented, and achieving victory is important to the player. ☆ALMOND DREAMS☆ complicates this definition by offering a gaming experience, where victory is not meant to be arriving at a correct passage/outcome.
 Victory here is defined by what the player themselves deems important throughout the story, their priorities.
 Based on the described reality, would you prefer this drink or another, dealing with a matter right now or sometime later?
-One of my playtesters mentioned: “It’s interesting because internally you might suspect what would lead you to a ‘better’ outcome but as you embody the subject and make the character your own, making realistic and honest choices is more meaningful.”
+As one of my playtesters mentioned: “It’s interesting because internally you might suspect what would lead you to a ‘better’ outcome but as you embody the subject and make the character your own, making realistic and honest choices is more meaningful.”

-The game is an extension to the "key nodes" structure.
+The game's structure is an to the usual "key nodes".
 As offered by the original method, the reality is contained in a series of pivotal passages that all readers face.
-These passages suggest ‘normal’ circumstances that construct the universality of the protagonist – the player.
-The space connecting the nodes is flexible, allowing for the player to explore outcomes and determine their own storyline.
-I took the idea of multiplied traveling from one node to another further by giving the players more than one chance to doubt themselves and switch paths.
-This feature allowed to emphasize the irrelevance of other characters in the final outcome and agency of the main subject.
-In other words, the player has multiple chances to change the final outcome, but they have to stay mindful in making ‘small’ everyday choices.
+These passages suggest ‘normal’/universal circumstances that constitute the applicability of the protagonist's story on diverse players.
+The space connecting the key nodes is flexible, allowing for the player to speculate different outcomes and determine their own storyline.
+I took the idea of doubled traveling from one node to another further by providing the players with multiple chances to doubt themselves and switch paths with storyline interruptions.
+This feature enhances the gaming experience, while emphasizing the irrelevance of other characters in the final narrative and agency of the main subject.
+In other words, the player has multiple chances to change the final outcome, but they have to stay mindful in every step (‘small’ everyday choices) they take.

 Playtesting.
 How did I work around feedback?